Alex Timbers

-On television, he co-created the Amazon Prime Video series Mozart in the Jungle which won the 2016 Golden Globe Award.
+On television, he co-created the Amazon Prime Video series Mozart in the Jungle which won a 2016 Golden Globe Award.
 Timbers collaborated with comedian John Mulaney directing his Netflix specials Oh, Hello!
-(2017), John Mulaney: Kid Gorgeous at Radio City (2018) and John Mulaney: Baby J (2023), the later of which earned him a Primetime Emmy Award for Outstanding Variety Special (Pre-Recorded) nomination.
+(2017), John Mulaney: Kid Gorgeous at Radio City (2018) and John Mulaney: Baby J (2023), the latter of which earned him a Primetime Emmy Award for Outstanding Variety Special (Pre-Recorded) nomination.

 Early life and education

 Timbers grew up in New York City.
 When he was 15, he moved to Illinois and attended Lake Forest High School.
 He then went to Yale University where he graduated magna cum laude.
 While at Yale, he was a member of the improvisational comedy group The Viola Question and president of the Yale Dramatic Association.

 Career

 2003–2009: Early work

 Between 2003 and 2015, Timbers served as the Artistic Director of the award-winning, experimental theater company Les Freres Corbusier.
 Les Freres productions included Boozy: The Life, Death, and Subsequent Vilification of Le Corbusier and, More Importantly, Robert Moses, Dance Dance Revolution, Bloody Bloody Andrew Jackson, Hell House, Heddatron, and Hoover Comes Alive!.
 For Hell House, Timbers was nominated for a Drama Desk Award for Outstanding Theatrical Experience.

 In 2003, Timbers conceived and directed the Les Freres show A Very Merry Unauthorized Children's Scientology Pageant, for which he and writer Kyle Jarrow won an Obie Award.
 Timbers also won two Garland Awards for the subsequent Los Angeles production, and his 2006 revival was heralded by The New York Times as the "Best Revival of the Year."

 Timbers served as the second assistant director on the Broadway premiere of Jersey Boys in 2005.

 For the Off-Broadway production of Gutenberg!
 The Musical!, Timbers was nominated for a 2007 Drama Desk Award for Best Director of a Musical.
 His production of Dixie's Tupperware Party was nominated for a Drama Desk Award for Outstanding Solo Performance in 2008.